Newly inducted Forest Minister in land scam

 Results of the investigations revealed that MDBL is a closely held company with an initial investment of 6 lakh with seven shareholders.
 The directors of the company include Yogeshwar, his brother C P Gangadhareshwar, wife Manju Kumari and brother-in-law Mahadevaiah.

 Approximately Rs 199 lakh capital has been invested on the company, and during investigations, the members of the company could not explain where the money came from.

-Points to ponder The Balance Sheet of the company for the year 2005/2006 showed Rs 37 crore, which company auditors clarified was invested on purchase of land and advance amounts to around 450 farmers to procure land in and around the Mysore-Bangalore highway.
+The Balance Sheet of the company for the year 2005/2006 showed Rs 37 crore, which company auditors clarified was invested on purchase of land and advance amounts to around 450 farmers to procure land in and around the Mysore-Bangalore highway.

 However, of the claimed 450 agreements made out, the agency found only 62 and when attempts were made to contact them, only two farmers replied and almost half of the letters addressed to other farmers returned undelivered.